 This law prohibits Michigan employers and universities from asking prospective employees or students to reveal their private e-mail passwords or provide access to their social media accounts.
 The law is a response to the fact that some employers required employees and applicants to release of their private social media (e.g., Facebook, Link’d In) passwords for employer scrutiny.
 Violating the Social Network Account Privacy Act is a misdemeanor.
 In August 2012 Maryland and Illinois passed similar legislation.

-The “Employment Application Fairness Act” was introduced in the Michigan House on March 5.
-H. 4366 would prohibit employers from eliciting information on an initial application about conviction of a felony.
-The prohibition expressly excludes background checks or inquiries that take place after the initial application for employment is completed, or any inquiry necessary for the employer to comply with state or federal law.
+The “Employment Application Fairness Act” (HB 4366) – was introduced in the Michigan House on March 5.
+Known informally as “Ban-the-Box,” HB 4366 would prohibit employers from eliciting information on an initial application about conviction of a felony.
+Not included in the prohibition would be background checks or inquiries that take place after the initial application for employment is completed, or any inquiry necessary for the employer to comply with state or federal law.
 The bill also provides for damages upon violation.
-The bill was sent to the House Commerce Committee on March 6 where it currently remains. (@10/30/13)
+The bill was sent to the House Commerce Committee on March 6 where it remains as of this writing.

 OFCCP issues new Disability and Veteran Regulations: The final rules were promulgated on September 24, 2013 and become effective as of March 24, 2014.
 These new rules establish a 7% utilization goal for individuals with disabilities (IWDs) (analyzed by job group, except for facilities under 100 which can be done by facility) and an 8% hiring benchmark for veterans.